Pick a card, any card, with these great Apple Arcade card games

 Where Cards Fall

-This one isn't exactly a card game by the traditional sense, but it does involve cards in a unique way.
+This one isn't exactly a card game in the traditional sense, but it does involve cards in a unique way.

 Where Cards Fall is a slice of life story-based puzzle game where you build houses of cards to bring memories back to life.
 These cards are all you have to solve spatial puzzles with as you navigate through the insecurities and emotions of a high school student and beyond.